Custom Deck Builder in Point Pleasant, NJ

 Do you offer deck repairs or resurfacing?

 Yes.
-If your original pressure-treated frame is structurally sound, up to code, and free of rot, we offer deck resurfacing.
-We strip the old surface boards, apply fresh flashing tape to the joists, and install new composite decking and railings to save you the cost of a full rebuild.
+If your pressure-treated frame is structurally sound, up to code, and free of rot, we resurface.
+We strip the old boards, reinforce the joists where needed, apply fresh flashing and joist tape, and install new composite or PVC boards over the existing footprint.
+Resurfacing typically costs 40–60% of a full rebuild.

 Here’s what other local homeowners are saying about our work: